Netflix/OpenVPCal/README.md

 * LED Panels (at least 4x4) or a Display
 * Image Processor (for LED Panel)
 * Media Playback system
-* Camera (preferably capable of RAW recording) and a lens
+* Camera with and a medium-wide lens

 # Quick Start Guide